 Getting financing, for many entrepreneurs, is about as much fun as going to the dentist.
 You’ll need to figure out what you need, get your financial paperwork in order, and be prepared for rejection.
 But it’s also crucial.
 After all, every business needs cash to grow – and one of the big reasons that entrepreneurs fail is lack of funds.

 Last week, Forbes asked small business owners, entrepreneurs and those who had dreams of launching a new operation to tweet us questions about getting funding.
-We got questions from all over the world – from as far away as Abuja, the capitol of Nigeria.
+We got questions from all over the world – from as far away as Abuja, the capital of Nigeria.
 The main questions focused on the key inter-related issues of what to do first, how to get financing, how to know if you’re getting a good interest rate, and what to do if you have less-than-stellar credit.
+There were queries regarding eBay financing options.
 Others sent questions about specific industries, such as food.
 I’ll address four of these questions in detail below.

 1-What’s the first step in trying to acquire funding from financial institutions for your startup?